-Within thirty (30) days following official notification of final grades for the term in which the disputed grade was awarded, and when the informal review fails to resolve the dispute, the student should submit a written appeal detailing his/her objections along with the supporting documentation to the instructor with copies to the Director of Student Affairs and the Area Assistant Dean.
+Within thirty (30) days following official notification of final grades for the term in which the disputed grade was awarded, and when the informal review fails to resolve the dispute, the student should submit a written appeal detailing his/her objections along with the supporting documentation to the instructor with copies to the Assistant Dean, Enrollment & Student Services and the Area Assistant Dean.
 Documentation must explicitly state on which of the (2) two criteria this appeal is based.
 Documentation must provide evidence of (1) the application of nonacademic criteria in the grading process; and/or (2) evaluation of student work by criteria not directly reflective of performance relative to course requirements.

-The Director of Student Affairs will, in consultation with the Area Assistant Dean, review documentation to determine the validity of the appeal.
+The Assistant Dean, Enrollment & Student Services will, in consultation with the Area Assistant Dean, review documentation to determine the validity of the appeal.
 A grade appeal that does not provide evidence or the evidence is inadequate to support the grounds for appeal will not proceed within the College.
 The appeal will not be heard.